stormysun513/ParGMRES/report.md

 ## Approach

-As we mentioned in the background part, we don’t have a suitable baseline that implemented by other developers so we build our own GMRES from scratch.
+As we mentioned in the background part, we don't have a suitable baseline that implemented by other developers so we build our own sequential GMRES from scratch.
 We use C++, OpenMP, and CUDA to implement the algorithm.
 We also use Matlab to verify our correctness.

+At first, we implemented the sequential version directly without any optimization.
+After we got correct implementation, we started improve the performance by utilizing locality, optimize computations, and switch to more efficient data structure (such as using CSR sparse matrix format).
+Only when we have a reasonably fast sequential code, we then try to implement parallel version code.
+Additionally, before we try to implement the parallel version, we also conduct some experiment to identify the major workloads (bottlenecks) in our algorithm.
+In this way, we can better understand which part should we parallelize first, and we can also have a more reasonable expectation on the speed up.

 In our proposal, we choose OpenMP as our parallel method.
 However, we eventually realized that OpenMP is not suitable in this context.
 The GMRES is an iterative method.
 If we use OpenMP as parallel machines, it has to launch a lot of threads every iteration, which introduces a huge overheads.
 What we should do is to use techniques like vectorized operations or loop unrolling to avoid unnecessary overheads.
 Although, we choose the wrong tool for optimization.
 We still follow a reasonable way to tune the performance.
 We identify the capacity of a cache line and set the OpenMP parallel chunk size accordingly.
 Most of matrix operations have equal workloads.
 Use static scheduling is fine in this context.

 ## Result